Anonymous-author-code/BOCO/README.md

 # BOCO

-This is the implementation of our NeurIPS 2021 paper "Bilevel Optimization for Learning Transportation Network Combinatorial Optimization".
+This is the implementation of paper "Bilevel Optimization for Learning Transportation Network Combinatorial Optimization".